-Alert issued for infant abducted in east Alabama
+Infant found safe after abduction in east Alabama

 TALLADEGA, Ala.
+(AP) - An infant who was abducted in east Alabama was found safe Friday hours after an armed man took the car in which she was riding, authorities said.

-(AP) - State police issued an amber alert for a 4-month-old girl who was reportedly abducted at gunpoint in east Alabama early Friday.
+The state issued an amber alert for 4-month-old Cambrylln Jannett Mayfield but canceled it after the child was found in an abandoned car.

-The notice said Cambrylln Jannett Mayfield was inside a car that was taken by an unknown, armed man around 3:30 a.m. in Talladega.
+The child was in the car when it was taken at gunpoint by an unknown man around 3:30 a.m.
+Friday in Talladega.
+Authorities haven’t released any possible motive, and news outlets reported they were still looking for the man.

-Authorities did not immediately release any possible motive, but the alert said the child was believed to be in extreme danger.
-She has a red birth mark on the back of her neck.

-Police are looking for a white, 2014 Chevrolet Sonic with the Alabama license plate 61DS546.
+Police Chief Jason Busby told al.com the child was with her mother and another female when a carjacking happened near a residence.
+He declined to release additional details.

+“Initially the baby’s life is what was most important but now we’re focusing on identifying the suspect,″ Busby said.

 Sign up for Daily Newsletters